The Charlie Hartill Special Reserve Fund

 “Without the support of the Charlie Hartill Fund, we wouldn’t have been able to achieve what we did creatively.
 It gave us breathing room to develop the play properly without the immediate pressure of raising funds, it gave us time and space to allow us to focus our efforts on actually making a good show rather than just surviving the fringe” Andy Whyment, Squint (2015 Charlie Hartill recipients)

-The Pleasance is proud to support all three of these shows as part of our 2016 Edinburgh Festival Fringe programme.
+The Pleasance is proud to support these shows as part of our 2017 Edinburgh Festival Fringe programme.

 Find out more about the fund here.